-Solo 401(k) have many benefits, but they can also be complicated to set up and manage.
-If you’re considering investing in one, make sure your financial advisor is a certified solo 401(k) specialist or has extensive experience with these plans.
+Solo 401(k) has many benefits but can also be complicated to set up and manage.
+If you’re considering investing in one, ensure your financial advisor is a certified solo 401(k) specialist or has extensive experience with these plans.

 An excellent place to start is by looking for an advisor who has worked with clients like yourself—someone who knows what’s essential when planning for retirement and how best to meet those goals.